chrisn267/RepData_PeerAssessment1/PA1_template.md

 ## 5     2355 23:55     1435     1.08
 ```

-Use the **interval1** datset to plot a timeline of average daily steps vs 5-minute intervals.
+Use the **interval1** dataset to plot a timeline of average daily steps vs 5-minute intervals.
 Make this timeline more legible by improving the tick marks and adding horizontal and vertical guidelines:

 ```r